polius/meteornext-docs/docs/getting-started.md

 docker exec $(docker ps -q --filter name=meteornext) cat /root/meteornext/status
 ```

-> If after executing the command you receive a message saying "No such file or directory" wait a few seconds and try again.
-The app may take some time to finish initializing.

-And you will get the following message, meaning that you are good to to to the next step.
+And you will get the following message:

 ```
 Meteor Next started.
 No user-defined configuration detected.
 Install section enabled.
 ```

+> If after executing the command you receive a message saying "No such file or directory" wait a few seconds and try again.
+The app may take some time to finish initializing.

 ## Setup